 How can I find out their exam timetable?

 All students are provided with a personalised Exam Timetable for their mock and GCSE exams.
 Copies of the "complete" timetable are always posted on our website HERE.

 If you would like a copy of your son/daughters exact timetable please contact the school or email firstname.lastname@example.org

 Are there any specific rules in relation to GCSE exams?

-Yes there are and they are available from this website page.
+Yes they are available from this website page.

 Which Exam Boards do you use?